 4. Pack rain gear.
 If plastic rain ponchos lasted more than five minutes my family would own quite a collection from our travels and that includes our most recent cruise.
 Since all excursions were canceled in Roatan on our port day, we decided to still get off the ship and explore the shops and walk down the paved beach paths.

 Luckily, Carnival was selling rain ponchos ($3/each) before we stepped off the ship.
 It was a good thing, as the locals said we were experiencing the worst storm of the season.
 Indeed, let’s just say our umbrella flipped inside out and our backpacks still got soaked while under our rain gear.
+You can also arrive prepared by buying your own rain ponchos.

 That didn’t stop us from seeking fun.
 At the end of the sidewalk was an outdoor beach restaurant and only yards away was the water.
 The kids ended up running into the ocean (the water was warmer than the air) fully dressed while Jeff and I ordered local ceviche, chips, and beer.
 To be honest, as the wind and rain was swirling around us we just laughed and laughed and said, “This is going to be one of our most memorable moments.”